dib-lab/genome-grist/doc/configuring.md

 While this list of reference genomes is in fact in Genbank, they use non-Genbank identifiers, and so it's a good example data set for "private" genomes.

 So!
-Let's run through setting up these reference genomes as a private (non-Genbank) database for genome-grist to use, and then test it out by applying genome-grist to the mock metagenome!
+Let's run through setting up these reference genomes as a local, non-Genbank database for genome-grist to use, and then test it out by applying genome-grist to the mock metagenome!

 It should take under 10 minutes total to run all the commands.